, Visiting Instructor of Psychology

 B.S., Washington & Lee University; M.S., Ph.D., The Pennsylvania State University

-Professor Coyle is a visiting assistant professor for 2015-2016.
+Professor Coyle was a visiting assistant professor in 2015-2016.
 Her teaching interests include lifespan and child developmental psychology, gender development, and research methods.
 Professor Coyle’s research focuses on how social group membership (e.g., gender), family, and society-level influences shape children’s developing interests, aspirations, and achievements.
 She is particularly interested in how these forces promote or detract from children’s interest and participation in science, technology, engineering, and math (STEM).
 Professor Coyle involves students in all phases of her research.
 Students interested in working with her at any point during the 2015-16 academic year should be in touch to discuss current opportunities.